-Prescription Drug Out-of-Pocket Maximums Individual/Family \$1,250 / \$2,500 Prescription copayment responsibility 30 DAY SUPPLY - short term drugs 90 DAY SUPPLY - long term maintenance do (via Walgreen's Smart90, Express Scripts H Accredo Specialty Pharmacy) Tier 1 - Chronic Preventive Generics Tier 1 - Other Generics Tier 2 - Preferred Brand Tier 3 - Non-Preferred Brand \$2 \$10 \$25 \$45 Tier 1 - Chronic Preventive Generics Tier 1 - Other Generics Tier 2 - Preferred Brand Tier 3 - Non-Preferred Brand \$4 \$20 \$50 \$90
+Prescription Drug Out-of-Pocket Maximums Individual/Family \$1,250 / \$2,500 Prescription copayment responsibility 30 DAY SUPPLY - short term drugs 90 DAY SUPPLY - long term maintenance drugs (via Walgreen's Smart90, Express Scripts Home Delivery, or Accredo Specialty Pharmacy) Tier 1 - Chronic Preventive Generics\$2Tier 1 - Other Generics\$10Tier 2 - Preferred Brand\$25Tier 3 - Non-Preferred Brand\$45 Tier 1 - Chronic Preventive Generics\$4Tier 1 - Other Generics\$20Tier 2 - Preferred Brand\$50Tier 3 - Non-Preferred Brand\$90

-- This benefit only covers formulary supplies/services received from Express Scripts (ESI) or from a pharmacy contracted with ESI - Copayments apply to the prescription benefit out-of-pocket maximum, except as noted for the SaveOn Specialty Program - Penalties for non-compliance do not apply toward plan year out-of-pocket maximum - The Plan pays 100% (and Members pay \$0) for some chronic preventive prescription drugs received from ESI or from a pharmacy contracted with ESI (as described in the section of this document entitled PREVENTIVE PRESCRIPTION DRUGS) - Plan members pay a lower copay (\$2 copay per 30-days' supply or \$4 per 90-days' supply) for certain chronic preventive generics used to treat osteoporosis, depression, diabetes, high blood pressure, and high cholesterol, etc - See below for coinsurance for certain drugs offered through the SaveonSP Specialty Drugs Program (not applicable to employees stationed in the U.S. territories and their dependents; copayments in the chart above will apply to such enrollees) - The Walgreens Smart90 retail program and SaveonSP Program are not available for employees stationed in the U.S. territories (and their dependents) - Mail order through the Accredo Specialty Pharmacy and use of the Medical Channel Management Program are not required for employees stationed in the U.S. territories (and their dependents) - Out-of-pocket for prescription benefits will be tracked by Express Scripts.
+- This benefit only covers formulary supplies/services received from Express Scripts (ESI) or from a pharmacy contracted with ESI - Copayments apply to the prescription benefit out-of-pocket maximum, except as noted for the SaveOn Specialty Program - Penalties for non-compliance do not apply toward plan year out-of-pocket maximum - The Plan pays 100% (and Members pay \$0) for some chronic preventive prescription drugs received from ESI or from a pharmacy contracted with ESI (as described in the section of this document entitled PREVENTIVE PRESCRIPTION DRUGS) - Plan members pay a lower copay (\$2 copay per 30-days' supply or \$4 per 90-days' supply) for certain chronic preventive generics used to treat osteoporosis, depression, diabetes, high blood pressure, and high cholesterol, etc - See below for coinsurance for certain drugs offered through the SaveOnSP Specialty Drugs Program (not applicable to employees stationed in the U.S. territories and their dependents; copayments in the chart above will apply to such enrollees) - The Walgreens Smart90 retail program and SaveOnSP Program are not available for employees stationed in the U.S. territories (and their dependents) - Mail order through the Accredo Specialty Pharmacy and use of the Medical Channel Management Program are not required for employees stationed in the U.S. territories (and their dependents) - Out-of-pocket for prescription benefits will be tracked by Express Scripts.
 Your pharmacy will be notified if you reach the plan year out-of-pocket maximum